nypublicradio/nypr-ads/tests/dummy/app/templates/docs/route-based-targeting.md

 We usually want to add key-values based on the url to allow for targeting ads by path.

-To set up path targeting values that will be set on all routes in your application, add `doPathTargeting` and `clearPathTargeting` to the `didTransition` and `willTransition` actions on your `routes/application.js`.
+To set up targeting for your path that will be applied on all routes in your application, add `doPathTargeting` and `clearPathTargeting` to the `didTransition` and `willTransition` actions on your `routes/application.js`.

 {{#docs-snippet name='path-targeting.hbs' title='app/routes/application.js'}}
 import Route from '@ember/routing/route';